-As mentioned on another page, I have been married to Kathleen (Kathy) since 1980 and we have three grown children and three triplet grandchildren.
+As mentioned on another page, I have been married to Kathleen (Kathy) since 1980 and we have three grown children and four grandchildren including triplets.
 My favorite title is “Grandpa”, not Dr. Childress.
 Our younger two children are both adopted so if you need a psychologist with knowledge of infertility issues and adoption, I have more than just textbook knowledge.

 My wife grew up as a “MK” (missionary kid) so I’ve been around MK’s much of my adult life and have heard their struggles with adjusting to various cultural demands.
 Kathy and I helped start the Missions Committee at our church and continue to support missionaries around the world.
 We have also been involved in church based activities such as teaching children’s classes and we served as AWANA leaders for several years.
 I have also facilitated “The Truth Project” series on several occasions at our church.
 It would be fair to say that our faith is the foundation of our lives.
 If you are looking for a psychologist who approaches life from a Christian World View, you may be comfortable with me.